ilastik/app-pass/README.md

 ## Good reading material on the topic of signing/notarizing

 * [Fun read on signing/notarization in general](https://blog.glyph.im/2023/03/py-mac-app-for-real.html), also the author of [encrust](https://github.com/glyph/Encrust)
-* [Good overview of signing process, how to get certificates via briefcase](https://briefcase.readthedocs.io/en/stable/how-to/code-signing/macOS.html).
+* [Good overview of signing process, how to get certificates](https://briefcase.readthedocs.io/en/stable/how-to/code-signing/macOS.html) (briefcase documentation).
 Also probably a good option to develop your app from the start to ease with signing/notarizing.
 * [Apple TN2206: macOS Code Signing In Depth](https://developer.apple.com/library/archive/technotes/tn2206/_index.html)
 * [Apple docs on notarizing from the terminal](https://developer.apple.com/documentation/security/customizing-the-notarization-workflow)

+## What kind of issues does this package fix?

+This package mostly manipulates the load commands of your Mach-O binaries using standard Apple developer tools such as `install_name_tool`, and `vtool`.
+To look at any of these load commands `otool -l <dylib-path>` is your friend.

+### Build versions and platform ('LC_BUILD_VERSION')

+Notarization requires `platform`, `minos`, and `sdk` versions to be set.
+In older binaries these can be partly missing.

+Another requirement is that `sdk` version is newer or equal to `10.9`.
+There is the `--force-update` flag that will at least result in a app passing notarization.
+We're still investigating if there's any downsides to this (for executables we found that they will not run, but libraries might work).

+### Dynamic library search paths (`LC_RPATH`)

+These paths may not point outside the `.app` folder for notarization to be successful (except for `/System/`, `/usr/`, `/Library/`).
+`app-pass` tries do something sensible if these paths are absolute but point inside the app and replaces these with something relative to `@loader_path`, or `@executable_path`.

+Some libraries have rpaths pointing outside the app.
+Do these even exist on your machine?
+The ones we found so far were artifacts of the build process and wouldn't exist on our machines.
+The option `--rc-path-delete` will delete these rpaths from libraries.

+### Linked dynamic libraries (`LC_LOAD_DYLIB`, `LC_REEXPORT_DYLIB`)

+To pass notarization these paths may not be absolute, or point outside the app.
+`app-pass` will try to locate the libs within the .app and add a relative link.

+### Library ID (`LC_ID_DYLIB`)

+This has to be a relative path inside the app.
+Will be fixed to `@rpath/libname` if found otherwise.